- The Ration Shed

-The success of the project prompted several members of the community to consider the conservation of other historic buildings, specifically the office, boys dormitory and domestic science building.
+The success of the project prompted several members of the community to consider the conservation of other historic buildings, specifically the Superintendent’s Office, Boys Dormitory and Domestic Science building.
 The group wanted to create a space where they could tell their stories, share their painful past and celebrate their survival.

-- The Boys’ Dormitory (constructed 1928) the dormitory system was an integral part of Cherbourg soon after it was established in 1901.
+The dormitory system was an integral part of Cherbourg soon after it was established in 1901.
 The Barambah/Cherbourg reserve was regarded as more than just a dumping ground for displaced Aboriginal people but as a place for caring and ‘reforming’ Aboriginal children.
-Under the Reformatory Schools Act, ‘any child born of an Aboriginal or half caste mother’ was deemed to be a ‘neglected child’ and as such was liable to be sent to a reformatory or industrial school. (dormitory) Many boys and girls in Cherbourg were housed in dormitories.
-This contributed to the social deconstruction of Indigenous groups in Cherbourg.
-Today, there are a few remaining Elders in Cherbourg who survived those times and have stories to tell of those painful times.
+Under the Reformatory Schools Act, ‘any child born of an Aboriginal or half caste mother’ was deemed to be a ‘neglected child’ and as such was liable to be sent to a reformatory or industrial school.
+As in many parts of Australia, boys and girls in Cherbourg were housed in dormitories, cruelly separated from family and community.
+This had a major impact on our people, something we still feel today.
+Today there are a few remaining Elders in Cherbourg who survived those times and have stories to tell of those painful times.

-- In the former Domestic Science Building (constructed 1940), Indigenous women were trained in domestic skills such as cooking and sewing.
-While demand existed, young women were used as a source of domestic labour in the outside community.
-Men and boys were contracted out for work.
+Indigenous women were trained in domestic skills such as cooking and sewing.
+Young women were used as a source of domestic labour in the outside community.
+Men and boys were contracted out for work on farms and stations.
 In this regard the Settlement served as a de facto labour depot.